 Public Hours and Tours

-The building and library are open to the public, and tours are available on Monday, Wednesday and Friday between 10:30 am and 2:00 pm.
+The building and library are open to the public, and tours are available on Monday through Friday between 10:30 am and 2:00 pm.
 We are closed for tours on all state and federal holidays.
 Our entrance is located at 51 Boylston Street; look for the pair of transparent doors adorned with golden square and compasses handles and you’ll know you’re in the right place!

 We strongly encourage groups to plan tours during our scheduled hours, but if you would like to inquire about a tour at an alternative time, give us a call at (617) 426-6040 and we will work with you to find a time to accommodate you.